pygbe/pygbe/paper.md

-To our knowledge, PyGBe is the only software that uses a fast algorithm—O(N logN), for N unknowns—and hardware acceleration on GPUs, to compute the extinction cross-sections of arbitrary geometries.
+To our knowledge, PyGBe is the only software that uses a fast algorithm—O(N logN), for N unknowns—and hardware acceleration on GPUs to compute the extinction cross-sections of arbitrary geometries.
 We plan to use PyGBe-LSPR to the study of nanobiosensors and to explore nanophotonics applications